fbpx

 “There are no words”

 Don’t say there are no words.
-Yes, it’s overwhelming and so incredibly difficult to find the right words.
+Yes, it’s overwhelming and incredibly difficult to find the right words.
 Most of the things we want to say can feel trite and we can be afraid of saying something inappropriate and upsetting the people who are grieving.
 Still, all that statement, ‘there are no words’ does is kill any further conversation.
 This parent said what he and his wife wanted was to talk to someone.
 They wanted those conversations, they wanted to talk about how they were feeling.
 Sometimes they even wanted to talk about mundane things.

 Talk about the deceased